typesense/typesense-website/docs-site/content/0.25.0/api/README.md

 - Resolve field names using wildcard: fields can now be resolved in facet_by, query_by, include_fields, exclude_fields,
   highlight_fields and highlight_full_fields when a wildcard expression is used, e.g. `title_*` will match `title_en`.
-- Sorting hits of a group by query on the size of each group.
+- Sorting grouped hits based on the size of each group.
 - A count is returned for total number of records under each group even if the hits are truncating via `group_limit`.
 - New server configuration option (`--reset-peers-on-error`) that makes the cluster forcefully refresh its peers when an unrecoverable clustering error happens due to sudden change of peer IPs.
 There's also an equivalent